SMByC/Coregistration-Qgis-processing/README.md

 It is designed to robustly handle the typical difficulties of multi-sensoral/multi-temporal images.
 Clouds are automatically handled by the implemented outlier detection algorithms [1].

-*[1] This algorithm use Arosics software developed by Daniel Scheffler, for more info <a href="https://danschef.git-pages.gfz-potsdam.de/arosics/doc/">url</a> and <a href="https://doi.org/10.3390/rs9070676">paper</a>.

 #### Global

 This global algorithm is useful when the target image requires just one shifts in distance and direction in the whole image.

 #### Local

 This local algorithm is useful when the target image requires different pixel shifts in distances and directions.
 The precision of this is based on mainly in two input parameters: tie point grid resolution and matching window size.
 This is significantly more comprehensive and slower than global algorithm.

+*[1] These algorithms use Arosics software developed by Daniel Scheffler, for more info <a href="https://danschef.git-pages.gfz-potsdam.de/arosics/doc/">url</a> and <a href="https://doi.org/10.3390/rs9070676">paper</a>.

 ## Installation